-The Uphill Trust is delighted to announce that a plot of land has been purchased in Iruhuura village on which Uphill Junior School can construct permanent school buildings.
+The Uphill Trust is delighted to announce that a plot of land has been purchased in Iruhuura village as a permanent site for Uphill Junior School.
 The current wooden school buildings are on rented land in the centre of the village and this has limited the development of the school and its facilities.
-The plot is in a good location, close to the main village amenities, and is currently home to annual crops and matoke banana trees, both of which will be removed at the end of the growing season.
+The plot is in a good location, close to the main village amenities, and is currently home to annual crops and banana trees.

-The site was surveyed by the Chairman of The Uphill Trust prior to the land transaction and, on Land Purchase Day, all the interested parties walked around the site in a large group discussing exactly where the boundary positions lay and marking them with a special marker plant that is always used for this purpose in rural land sales.
+The site was surveyed by the chairman of The Uphill Trust prior to the land transaction and, on Land Purchase Day, all the interested parties walked around the site in a large group discussing exactly where the boundary positions lay – marking them with a special plant that is used for this purpose in rural land sales.

 That done, the transaction could take place.
 As ever in Uganda, the men were actively engaged in the administrative process, whilst the ladies waited patiently for matters to be concluded!

-The Director of Uphill Junior School already has a good idea about how he would like the new school to be laid out and, based on his quick sketches on the day, a simple layout plan has been prepared to help with the next stage of the fundraising process.
+The school director already has a good idea about how he would like the new school to be laid out and, based on his quick sketches on the day, a simple layout plan has been prepared to help with the next stage of the fundraising process.

 It is likely that the school will be built by Uphill parents and other locals, using materials purchased nearby, and that the classrooms will go up in phases, as money is made available.
 Everyone is very excited that there will be a new home for Uphill Junior School!